13 Inspiring Brown Ombre Hair Ideas, Shades for Your Skin Tone and Sombre Hair

 8. Dark Hair on Blonde Ombré

 Try to highlight your dark brown mane with some blonde ombré tips.
-This color is a showstopper and definitely will get you lots of attention.
-A lighter skin tone works best with this hue and looks best on fine to medium straight hair.
+This color is a showstopper and will definitely get you lots of attention.
+A lighter skin tone works well with this hue and it looks best on fine to medium straight hair.

 9. Dark Brown Ombré Tips

 10. Blue Ombre

 Or maybe you want to up your ombre game a notch with some color!
 We love it!
-Try out one of our favorite tones of the season with blue hair where you can opt for a dark tone or something more muted.
+Try out one of our favorite tones of the season, a deep blue hue.

 11. Rooty Ombre

-Rock your roots in style by opting for a much lighter ombre tone.
+Wear your roots with confidence by opting for a much lighter ombre tone.
 This contrast allows your roots to show in a very cool and on-trend way.

 12. Subtle Ends

 Rock the ombre for brown hair look ever so subtly with dyed ends.
 We especially adore this look on shorter hair.

 13. Reverse Ombre

 Blending brown hair with red ombre and orange tones give off one of our favorite on-trend looks at the moment.
 Be prepared to turn heads with these flattering duo!

 The Most Flattering Ombre Hair for Brown Hair for Your Skintone

 Those with light skin with warm or yellow undertones, like some fairer Asians or those of Latin American descent, should begin with a dark golden brown base.
 This shade looks wonderful when lightened into a butterscotch, honey blonde or bronde shade, as these light tones enliven the pigments in your complexion.